jamesccupps/jamesccupps.github.io/PROTOCOL.md

 - **Live FLN-sourced points** (ROOM TEMP, RM STPT DIAL, AUX TEMP, anything read from the device's I/O at request time) carry the comm-status flag described above.
 When the TEC is faulted, these come back with `comm_status=0x01` and a stale cached value.
 - **Panel-cached configuration metadata** (APPLICATION number, descriptor strings, slot-table info — anything the panel knows because it commissioned the device, not because the device just told it) **keeps reading successfully even when the TEC is fully faulted**.
 APPLICATION reads on a #COM device return the configured app number with varying `comm_status` (`0x00` or `0x01` depending on firmware) — it's unreliable as a liveness signal.

-**The trap**: a scanner that uses APPLICATION-read-success as "device exists / is registered" and treats that as "online" will silently mark every #COM-faulted device online.
+The trap here is that a scanner using APPLICATION-read-success as a proxy for "device exists / is registered" — and treating that as "device online" — will silently mark every #COM-faulted device online.

-**Correct policy for a verifier**:
+Recommended verification policy:

 1. Read ROOM TEMP (or any other genuinely live-sourced point on the device).
 2. If `comm_status=0x00` → online.